Skip to main content

 Harnessing the body’s innate capacity to produce neurotrophins is a matter of strategic biological signaling.
 The lifestyle choices you make are powerful inputs that directly influence the genetic expression and release of molecules like BDNF.
 These are not passive activities; they are active communications with your cellular hardware.

-By understanding the mechanisms through which these interventions work, you can assemble a personal protocol designed to systematically enhance and build a more resilient nervous system.
+By understanding the mechanisms through which these interventions work, you can assemble a personal protocol designed to systematically enhance cognitive function and build a more resilient nervous system.
 The most potent of these interventions involve physical exertion, specific nutritional strategies, and disciplined mind-body practices.

 Physical Exercise the Primary Neurotrophin Stimulator